b1674927/signdocs/Readme.md

 A command line program to cryptographically sign documents and recover the address from a signature and hash.

-The app creates a Keccak256 hash of the document and creates an ECDSA signature `\x19Ethereum Signed Message:\n` is _not_ prefixed to the data.
+- The app creates a Keccak256 hash of the document and creates an ECDSA signature
+- `\x19Ethereum Signed Message:\n` is _not_ prefixed to the data
+- Keys that you enter are not stored and not visible in the console

 ## Sign